 Driving time from Bussaco forest to Aveiro – 45min.

 Aveiro (50km drive from Bucaco) is a nice little town, also called the Venice of Portugal.
 One of the musts here is a boat ride on the canals.
 Aveiro is a nice place to spend a couple of hours, but then you have seen it all.

-Tip: visit the nearby town Praia da Costa Nova with its colourful striped houses.
+TIP: visit the nearby town Praia da Costa Nova with its colorful striped houses.

 Day 7: Douro Valley and the vineyards of Porto and to Porto

 Driving time: depends on the route you choose.
 Count at least half a day.

 Because we were traveling with kids, we chose to visit the Douro Valley by car.

 TIP: If you stay in Porto, consider one of the many available organized day tours to Douro Valley.
 That way you can actually taste Porto wine without having to drive.
 There are also boat trips you can take from Porto, from Peso de Regua or from Pinhao.
 Furthermore, there is also a possibility to explore the wine region by train.
 Take a look below for the best Douro Valley tours and experiences.